microsoft/FluidFramework/packages/tools/client-debugger/client-debugger/src/data-visualization/Overview.md

 This directory contains a system for describing Fluid Distributed Data Structure (DDS) visuals in a declarative manner, and for communicating incremental updates to those visuals.

-This system is designed to be compatible with the message-passing-based approach taken by the debugger, such that consumers can process the visuals however they wish.
+This system is designed to be compatible with the message-passing-based approach taken by the debugger, such that consumers can process the visual descriptors however they wish.

 -   In particular, this enables tooling that may live in another process; e.g. Chromium Browser Extensions.